icub-tech-iit/documentation/docs/icub_operating_systems/icubos/setup-framos-imx415.md

 This guide aims to highlight the correct procedure to configure the setup for using the [`FRAMOS-IMX415`](https://www.framos.com/en/products/fsm-imx415-sensor-module-26361) cameras with the [`Orin NX`](https://www.nvidia.com/it-it/autonomous-machines/embedded-systems/jetson-orin/) from Nvidia + [`Boson for FRAMOS`](https://connecttech.com/product/boson-for-framos-carrier-board-for-nvidia-jetson-xavier-nx/) carrier from ConnectTech.

+!!! info

     Be sure that the [Jetpack installation](./jetpack.md) procedure up to the BSP installation on the setup has been completed.
 At this point we are ready to flash the image.

 ### Flash the image